 WINNER: GetResponse and Aweber – Sorry MailChimp.
 I like the ability to use the affiliate links of my own choosing, but keep up the good fight!

 In all honestly, I can’t really tell the difference between them.
 They all seem to have hundreds of pretty neat templates and since the number of templates each offers changes weekly, I can’t even provide you an adequate number so as to compare them.

 The key is that each of them offer “drag and drop” capability, making so that anyone can design a custom template with no significant background in programming or design.

 Signup Forms: Mailchimp vs. Aweber vs. Get Response

 Signup forms are the little doodads that show up in sidebars or posts and allow you to signup for someone’s email list.
 Personally, I use specialized software to create mine, but for most, having an email service that offers incredible Signup Form templates and designs, is vital.

 Now, previously, Mailchimp had won this battle by having the better-looking signup form templates.

 However, just recently, GetResponse just launched their new beta signup forms that are better-looking and allow more customization.
 Also, they now include drag-and-drop capability and just as many fields as MailChimp….Discount Double Check!

-WINNER: GetResponse – Templates are on par, but you can’t beat the drag-and-drop customization of a signup form.
+WINNER: GetResponse – Templates are on par, but you can’t beat the drag-and-drop customization of a signup form (which also extends to their landing page builder).
 I like the ability to make my signup forms unique and fit the look of my website, don’t you?